chef-boneyard/chef-web-docs-2016/includes_definition/includes_definition_syntax.rst

      body (likely referencing the params hash) end

-The following simplistic example shows a definition with no arguments (a parameter-less macro in the truest sense):
+The following simplistic example shows a definition with no arguments (a parameterless macro in the truest sense):

 .. code-block:: ruby

    define :prime_myfile do
-     file "/etc/myfile" do
+     file '/etc/myfile' do
-       content "some content"
+       content 'some content'
      end
    end